TO BE PUBLISHED January 2025

 Opportunities through planning reform to accelerate and support infrastructure development will also be discussed, including practical issues and public engagement.
 This follows government proposals to bring laboratory planning rules under the Nationally Significant Infrastructure Projects (NSIP) regime, which would facilitate the building of laboratories, alongside other developments.

-Attendees will consider the role of the newly established Regulatory Innovation Office (RIO) in streamlining the introduction of new products and innovations.
-They will discuss how regulatory reforms can best balance the aims for supporting rapid innovation with maintaining rigorous safety standards.
+Attendees will consider the role of the newly-established Regulatory Innovation Office (RIO) in streamlining the introduction of new products and innovations.
+They will discuss how regulatory reforms can best balance the aims of supporting rapid innovation with maintaining rigorous safety standards.

 Further discussion is expected on enhancing collaboration between the NHS and the life sciences industry.
 We expect discussion on practical measures to overcome barriers such as capacity constraints, differing organisational cultures, and frameworks that could support alignment of priorities to maximise the potential of public-private partnerships.